anubhavsrivastava/axios-data-unpacker/README.md

         });
     }

+or something like,

+    getUsers() {
+        return axios.get('/users').then(result => result.data);
+    }

 ### Solution

-The above consumption code changes with this middleware.
+The above consumption code changes with this module.
 The above code or all places of consumption would change as below.

     getUsers() {
         return axios.get('/users');